 Contact Person Name for this grant

-This is the lead person who will be most familiar with the project and who is best positioned to answer questions about the project.
-This is the person who will receive various communications related to the application and selection results.
+The contact person should be most familiar with the project and best positioned to answer questions about the project.
+This person will receive communications related to the application and selection results.

 About Your Organization